ARCHER2-HPC/archer2-website/support-access/status.md

 ## Known Issues
-[Known Issues](https://docs.archer2.ac.uk/known-issues/) that our team are working to resolve but which may take some time.
+[Known Issues](https://docs.archer2.ac.uk/known-issues/) that our team are working to resolve but which may take some time to fix.

 ## Current Issues